Over 40? Here Are 9 Clever Memory Exercises to Start Doing Today

 Enlist your “memory palace”

-Another type of mnemonic device, known as the “method of loci” or “mental walk,” involves visualizing a physical space, like your home.
-Then, try placing the information you want to remember sequentially throughout it.
+Another type of mnemonic device, known as the “method of loci” or “mental walk,” involves visualizing a familiar physical space—like your home—and mentally placing the information you need to remember within it.
+A 2025 review published in The British Journal of Psychology explains that this technique can significantly enhance memory retention by anchoring new information to familiar places with personal or emotional meaning, making details easier to recall later.

-One study illustrated how this can work: medical students visualized the college campus (specifically the cafeteria, the dissection hall and the main entrance).
-In those locations, they mentally “placed” information they needed to know about diabetes and insulin throughout the cafeteria, dissection hall and the main entrance.
-These students performed better on an assessment than those who attended a traditional lecture.
+One study illustrates how this can work in real life: medical students visualized their college campus, specifically the cafeteria, the dissection hall, and the main entrance.
+In each of these locations, they mentally “placed” information they needed to know about diabetes and insulin.
+Students who used this approach performed better on an assessment than those who learned the material through a traditional lecture.

 Beautiful senior woman smiling while sitting on sofa and drinking tea at home